Narendran-sec/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 ```
 /*
 Program to convert the infix expression into postfix expression
-Developed by: AADITHYA R
+Developed by : Narendran K
-RegisterNumber: 212223240001
+RegisterNumber: 212223230135
 */

 #include<stdio.h> #include<ctype.h>